m-hassan-tariq/AngularJSUsingTypeScript/README.md

 # AngularJS Using TypeScript
-sample project using Typescript in AngularJS to get in close with ECMA script 6 syntax
+sample project using Typescript in AngularJS to get in close with ECMA script 6 syntax.

 AngularJS is a JavaScript Model-View-Whatever (MVW) framework that allows the writing of dynamic Single Page web Applications, and is becoming widely embraced because of its simplicity and completeness.
 Amongst its exhaustive list